Abductcows/GlorifiedCalculatorCompiler/README.md

 Info about the language (grammar/tokens) can be found at the bottom.
 I will not "improve" the actual spec to stay true to the requirements.

-Integers are 31-bit signed.
-Floats are in the approximate range (10^-58, 10^57).

-[myLanguage.g4](src/main/antlr4/myLanguage.g4) contains the Antlr4 definition of the language's tokens and grammar (compiler language independent).
-[Compile](src/main/java/Compile.java) is the starting class that initialises the Antlr4 lexer and parser.
-The result tree is visited with a custom visitor to generate the MIPS assembly code.
-[MIPSCodeGeneratorVisitor](src/main/java/MIPSCodeGeneratorVisitor.java) is the visitor class that does all the code generation and file handling.
-Heaviest read in the project for sure.
-Might try to split a few components at some point.
-[ProgramExamples/](res/ProgramExamples) contains sample programs in the language that compile succesfully.
-[CompileErrorFiles/](src/test/resources/CompileErrorExamples) contains sample programs that will not compile and throw an exception.
-Used for tests.

-The project is completely packaged using Maven.
-Even includes the Mars MIPS emulator, [Mars4_5.jar](Mars4_5.jar)
+The project is completely packaged and easily run using `Maven`.
+Even includes the Mars MIPS emulator, [Mars4_5.jar](Mars4_5.jar) to run the compiled programs.
+See below
 # Building and running the compiler

 You need `Maven` and a `JDK` (JDK 14+ should work but prefer 17+).
 If you use `Intellij IDEA`, you have both already.
 However Maven might not be in your `PATH`, so you will only be able to run Maven commands from your IDE.

-### To build, run the following with your directory set to the project's root
+### To build from terminal, run the following with your directory set to the project's root
 ```Maven
 mvn clean package
 ```